 In religious/spiritual language: this is the known; order; where everything makes sense; and everything is where you expect.

-When you are faced with anomaly, that is, something unpredicted by your conceptual model of how reality works, then you will no longer be in your comfort zone.
-In this situation your thinking switches to what Daniel Kahneman called System 2.
-Is switching to System 2 the path out of a comfort zone?
-It turns out, there are a lot more layers to this onion.
+What happens when you are faced with an anomaly?
+In other words, something unpredicted occurs, and it doesn’t fit in your conceptual model of how reality works.
+This could be a small thing or a large thing.
+In this situation you will no longer be in your comfort zone.
+In this situation your thinking sometimes switches to what Daniel Kahneman called System 2.
+However, there are a lot more layers to this onion than just two.

 The first layer outside your comfort zone is the Zone of Proximal Development, or Learning Zone.
 Imagine you are confronted with an anomaly, let’s say a word that you have never seen before.
 This anomaly will result in what’s known as an Orienting Reflex (a concept defined by the psychologist Evgeny N. Sokolov).
 In this case, the unknown word will stand out, your attention will reflexively focus on this unknown word, and your thinking will automatically move out of the comfort zone.